-- 19. The command "ROTATE!" is given only by the - a. litter captain - b. left relief bearer - c. right relief bearer - d. old left relief bearer - e. conductor - 20.
-When using a tree-belay to belay an ascending litter, you hear "FALLING!" and begin having some difficulty keeping the litter from sliding.
-You should: - a. brace yourself (especially your legs), and place your braking hand down between your legs to maximize friction around your hips. - b. run around the tree to maximize friction around the tree. - c. hand the belay rope to the downhill ropehandler and run. - 21.
-When is it permissible to take your braking (i.e. controlling) hand off the rope? - a. when you are tied off on a rappel - b. after "BELAY ONI" and before "OFF BELAY!" - c. when your mother says you can - d.
+19. The command "ROTATE!" is given only by the

+- (a) litter captain

+- D. left relief bearer

+- c. right relief bearer

+- d. old left relief bearer

+- e. conductor

+- 20. When using a tree-belay to belay an ascending litter, you hear "FALLING!" and, despite being in a solid standing hipbelay stance, you find it hard to keep the litter from sliding.
+You should:

+- a. sit down, brace yourself (especially your legs), and place your braking hand down between your legs to maximize friction around your hips.

+b.) carefully move around the tree to maximize friction around the tree.

+- c. hand the belay rope to the downhill ropehandler and run. - 21.
+When is it permissible to take your braking (i.e. controlling) hand off the rope? - a') when you are tied off on a rappel - "D. after "BELAY ON!" and before "OFF BELAY!" - c. when your mother says you can - d.
 You may take your braking hand off the rope in both a and b. - e.
-You may NOT take your braking hand off the rope in either a and b. - f. when you have to pick your nose - 22.
-Who is the litter captain? - a. the most senior member on the litter team - b. the member designated by the Rescue Specialist - c. the litter team member on the front left corner of the litter (might be head or foot, depending on which way the litter's going) - d. the litter team member on the victim's left side at the head. - e. the member who makes the biggest mess at lunchtime. - 23.
-When laddering across an obstacle or toenailing up or down a slope (and using the standard ASRC calls for non-technical litter evacuations), the call "READY TO LADDER!" is used to indicate: - a. litter team members should get ready to ladder the litter. - b. the two litter bearers on the end should come around to the front of the litter and get ready to ladder. - c. the front 4 (or 6) litter bearers are able to hold the litter without assistance from the back to bearers. - d.
-Both b and c are correct answers. - 24.
-When the fitter captain calls "READY TO ROTATE!" this means: - a. get ready to flip over the litter in case the patient vomits. - b. it's time for the litter team to set the litter down and new litter bearers to take over. - c. the next two relief bearers should step off to either side of the trail, and when the litter passes, attach themselves onto the rear end. - 25.
-Which of the following causes the greatest permanent damage to rope? - a. water - b. sunlight - c. gasoline - d. car battery fluid
+You may NOT take your braking hand off the rope in either a and b. - f. when you have to pick your nose

+- 22. Who is the litter captain? - a. the most senior member on the litter team - , the member designated by the Rescue Specialist - c) the litter team member on the front left corner of the litter (might be head or foot, depending on which way the litter's going) - d. the litter team member on the victim's left side at the head. - e. the member who makes the biggest mess at lunch time. - 23.
+When laddering across an obstacle or toenailing up or down a slope (and using the standard ASRC calls for non-technical litter evacuations), the call "READY TO LADDER!" is used to indicate: - a. litter team-members should get ready to ladder the litter. - b. the two litter bearers on the end should come around to the front of the litter and get ready to ladder. - c. the front 4 (or 6) litter bearers are able to hold the litter without assistance from the back to bearers.

+d.)
+Both b and c are correct answers.

+- 24. When the litter captain calls "READY TO ROTATE!" this means: a. get ready to flip over the litter in case the patient vomits. - b. it's time for the litter team to set the litter down and new litter bearers to take over.

+- c) the next two relief bearers should step off to either side of the trail, and when the litter passes, attach themselves onto the rear end.

+- 25. Which of the following causes the greatest permanent damage to rope?

+- a. water

+- b. sunlight

+- c. gasoline

+- d. car battery fluid